Protect Your Investment: Prosthetic Care Essentials

 - Check any painted details for wear

-- Apply a thin layer of renewal powder
+- Apply a thin layer of cornstarch after drying

 What NOT to Use